Dogegamer13/hxLockWindowSize/README.md

 import hxLockWindowSize.LockWindowSize;

 ```
-Originally a fork of [hxWindowColorMode](https://github.com/TBar09/hxWindowColorMode-main)
+Was Originally a fork of [hxWindowColorMode](https://github.com/TBar09/hxWindowColorMode-main)